top of page

 "Be merciful to your people, and let our punishment suffice for them.
 Make my blood their purification, and take my life in exchange for theirs.”
 (4 Maccabees 6:28–29)

-"Rabbi Berel Wein said this, ...'the death of the righteous and innocent served as expiation for the sins of the nation or the world'".
+"the death of the righteous and innocent serve as expiation for the sins of the nation or the world". -Rabbi Berel Wein

-"Nathan (Nata) ben Moses Hannover in his work Yeven Mezulah‘Rabbi Chiya Bar Abba said: 'The sons of Aaron died the first day of Nisan.
+''The sons of Aaron died the first day of Nisan.
 Why then does the Torah mention their death in conjunction with the Day of Atonement?
-It is to teach that just as the Day of Atonement atones, so also the death of the righteous atones'".
+It is to teach that just as the Day of Atonement atones, so also the death of the righteous atones". -Rabbi Chiya Bar Abba (Yeven Metzulah)

-"In Midrash Exodus rabbah Moses said to God: 'Will not the time come when Israel will have neither Tabernacle nor Temple?
+''Will not the time come when Israel will have neither Tabernacle nor Temple?
 What will happen with them then?'
-The Holy One, blessed be He, said: 'I will then take one of their righteous men and keep him as a pledge on their behalf so I may pardon or atone for all their sins'".
+The Holy One, blessed be He, said: 'I will then take one of their righteous men and keep him as a pledge on their behalf so I may pardon or atone for all their sins".
+(Midrash Exodus rabbah Moses)

 "When Israel was in the Holy Land those services and the sacrifices that they did took up from them all the sicknesses and sufferings of the world.
 Now Messiah takes them from the world..."
 (Zohar 212a).

 "Immediately after discussing the use of Para Adumah [Red Heifer] ashes to purify a person who came into contact with the dead, the Torah tells us of the death of Miriam [Bamidbar 20:1].
-The Talmud says [Moed Katan 28a] that the juxtaposition of these two parshios teaches that 'Just as the Para Adumah atones, so too the death of a righteous person atones'”.
+The Talmud says [Moed Katan 28a and b.
+Sotah 14a] that the juxtaposition of these two parshios teaches that 'Just as the Para Adumah atones, so too the death of a righteous person atones'”.

 My Response: Even the official website of the orthodox Jewish community of New York acknowledges that pesach means, to pass over, but also gives alternate meanings for this Hebrew/Aramaic word (see here).
 By further looking up pesach in the strong's concordance, we find that pesach's primary interpretation is to "pass over", but an alternate interpretation is "to be lame" (see here).

-By misrepresenting this basic truth, the man responsible for this video makes his argument much less credible and trustworthy.
+By misrepresenting this basic truth, the Jewish teacher responsible for the video makes his argument much less credible and trustworthy.

 Claim 3.
 There are six types of offerings or sacrifices in the Torah: cleanse/sin offering (chatat), reparation/compensatory (asham), dedication offering (olah), peace offering (shlamim), meal offering (mincha), and incense offering (anan).
-The traditional passover lamb slaughtered every passover was not a sin offering (zevach chatat), but rather a peace offering (zevach shlamim).
+The traditional Passover lamb slaughtered on the festival was not a sin offering (zevach chatat), but rather a peace offering (zevach shlamim).
 Jesus could not be our Passover Lamb because He is designated as a sin offering by the New Testament (He made atonement for sin).
 He did not present Himself as a peace offering (zevach shlamim).

 Nevertheless, there are many Jews who view the paschal lamb as propitiation for sin, including the most revered Rashi and Rabbi Abraham ibn Ezra.
 Here are some of their own quotes: